Peak 2 Peak Gondola: Criticism

 The impact of such an expensive project on lift ticket prices was always a concern, especially because the gondola would not open any new ski terrain.
 When the project was announced in 2005, residents were promised that Peak 2 Peak access would be an optional add-on to a lift ticket or season pass.
 In a 2005 open house, the resort estimated the additional cost on a season pass would be CDN $59.
-At the time, Whistler-Blackcomb was attempting to secure a tax exemption from the municipality of Whistler for the increased assessments caused by the new terminal buildings.
-When season pass prices were announced for the Peak 2 Peak’s inaugural season in August 2008, only early bird passes were allowed to decline the Peak 2 Peak option.
+At the time, Whistler-Blackcomb was attempting to secure a tax exemption from the Resort Municipality of Whistler for the increased assessments caused by the new terminal buildings.
+When season pass prices were announced for the Peak 2 Peak's inaugural season in August 2008, only early bird passes were allowed to decline the Peak 2 Peak option.
 Whistler Blackcomb said it was "not specific" about the Spirit Pass when it had said the Peak 2 Peak access would be optional.

 In May 2007, Whistler Blackcomb announced the naming rights to the gondola were for sale for an undisclosed price, however the gondola has retained the Peak 2 Peak name.